Fairview Park Mall: Former anchors/retailers

-Food Court
+Food court

-Fairview Park Mall has a large food court with various multicultural options ranging from American fast food to East Asian Cuisine.
-Notable restaurants include KFC, A&W, Famous Wok, Tim Horton's, Subway, and Bourbon Street Grill.
-Stand-alone restaurants include Jack Astor's Bar and Grill.
+Fairview Park Mall has a large food court with various multicultural options ranging from American fast food to east Asian cuisine.
+Notable restaurants include KFC, A&W, Famous Wok, Tim Hortons, Subway, and Bourbon Street Grill.
+Standalone restaurants include Jack Astor's Bar and Grill and The Canadian Brewhouse.

 Area/Location

 Fairview Park Mall is situated on Fairway Road, in close proximity to the Traynor/Vanier and Centreville neighbourhoods, and just a 5-minute drive from downtown Kitchener, Ontario.
 With a population of 14,000, this area is one of the largest neighbourhoods in the Region.

 Transit Terminal

 Fairview Park Mall is home to a central transit terminal.
 A bus terminal used to be located beside the southwest entrance of the former Hudson's Bay store.
 This facility served as a significant hub for Grand River Transit (GRT), with most of the routes terminating there.
 The Region's Ion rapid transit system now also services this area at the Fairway station, which has its associated bus connections.
 When the station came online in June 2019, the existing terminal closed.

-The Traynor/Vanier neighbourhood is home to many new immigrants and working-class people of Kitchener who regularly use the bus.
-This is an essential asset to the community in which the mall is located.

-Bus routes from the Fairview neighbourhood are essential to reach as far as Southern Cambridge and Northern Waterloo, making it the epicentre of transportation in the Tri-Cities.